pontuscode/graphql_declarative_wrapper/README.md

 ### Add proper error messages to everything, both validation and generation errors

-### Add functionality for concatenate on types wrapping an interface (wrappedFaculty for example)
+#Done/Not required

-Done/Not required
+### Add functionality for concatenate on types wrapping an interface (wrappedFaculty for example) - done

 ### Change concatenate validation.
 If object type is not wrapped, then return false - done